automation-tasks-rs/cargo-auto/template_new_cli/README.md

 I just love programming.

 But I need also to drink.
-If you find my projects and tutorials helpful,please buy me a beer donating on my [paypal](https://paypal.me/LucianoBestia).
+If you find my projects and tutorials helpful, please buy me a beer donating on my [paypal](https://paypal.me/LucianoBestia).

 You know the price of a beer in your local bar ;-) So I can drink a free beer for your health :-)